pzbitskiy/tealang/GUIDE.md

 ## Declarations, definitions and assignments

-Constants, variables and function are supported:
+Constants, variables and functions are supported:
 ```
 const a = 1
 const b = "abc\x01"